 - 3.1.1 Reading cannot be viewed in isolation from its wider spatial context.
 Reading Borough forms the core of a larger urban area that extends into neighbouring authorities West Berkshire and Wokingham, and it sits at the centre of a functional area that also includes surrounding settlements.
 Previous evidence has strongly pointed to a strong functional relationship across an area comprising West Berkshire, Reading, Wokingham and Bracknell Forest, broadly known as the West of Berkshire area.
 The relationships are particularly strong in terms of the housing market, but are also relevant for commercial markets.
 This has meant that a significant amount of joint working has been undertaken in the past around the West of Berkshire area.
 A number of settlements in the southern part of South Oxfordshire also look towards Reading, albeit that the local authority as a whole tends to have more of a relationship with other Oxfordshire authorities. - 3.1.2 Reading also has a role as the centre of the Thames Valley, which is a significant economic driver for the region and the UK as a whole.
 It is home to a number of important economic sectors including information and communications technology (ICT), business services and pharmaceuticals, as well as a manufacturing and logistics role.
 Its centre remains a major regional destination for shopping and leisure activities. - 3.1.3 There is no agreed overarching spatial strategy that applies to the local area, but there is a need for development plans in the area to complement one another.
 This is particularly the case across the main functional area, the West of Berkshire area.
 Within this area, each authority has an adopted or emerging local plan that is at an advanced stage.
 Figure 3.1 sets out the overall spatial context for the area, including major areas of development outside Reading's boundaries.
-Of particular significance for Reading are the strategic development locations (SDLs) in Wokingham due to their proximity to our boundary, including the South of the M4 SDL (much of which has already been completed and is not therefore shown), and the proposed Loddon Valley Garden Village SDL comprising phased delivery of 3,930 homes that forms part of Wokingham's Proposed Submission Local Plan Update.
-Developments on this scale will be expected to deliver a significant improvement in infrastructure, and transport links into Reading in particular by public transport will be of vital importance.
+Strategic development locations (SDLs) in Wokingham will affect Reading due to their proximity to our boundary, including the South of the M4 SDL (only approximately 360 dwellings in the submitted plan and is not therefore shown), and the proposed Loddon Valley Garden Village SDL comprising phased delivery of 3,930 homes that forms part of Wokingham's Proposed Submission Local Plan Update.
+Developments on this scale will be expected to deliver a significant improvement in infrastructure, and transport links into Reading in particular by public transport will be of vital importance. - 3.1.4 Figure 3.1 also illustrates constraints such as the extent of the AWE Burghfield Detailed Emergency Planning Zone (DEPZ).
+Information on the DEPZ and its implications for development within the Borough are detailed within Policy OU2: Hazardous Installations.